 no-contest plea with deferred adjudication for a felony.

-The VR counselor determines whether the type of felony interferes with the customer's ability to obtain competitive integrated employment to meet the goals listed on the customer's individualized plan for employment (IPE), based on consideration of such factors as the:

-type of felony and how long ago the felony was committed;

-customer's job history;

-customer's qualifications; and

-local job market conditions.

-A provider is not automatically issued a service authorization for the Criminal Background Premium because a customer has a felony.
+A provider will not automatically be eligible for the Criminal Background premium when a customer has a felony.

 An employment service provider is eligible for the Criminal Background Premium when:

 authorization is indicated on the VR1845B, Bundled Job Placement Services Plan Part B and Status Report, or on VR1613B, Supported Employment Service Plan Part 1 - Plan and Benchmark Report;